openstax/tutor-server/README.md

 A `.env.frontend_example` file is available in the repository for FE devs to copy over to `.env`.
 The recommend behavior is to do this and then only switch to a `true` setting if you need to debug (see backtraces, etc).

+## Background Jobs

+Tutor in production runs background jobs using resque and redis.
+In the development environment, however, background jobs are run "inline", i.e. not in the background.
+To actually run these jobs in the background in the development environment, set the environment variable `USE_REAL_BACKGROUND_JOBS` to `true`.

+## Bullet

+Bullet is a gem for finding N+1 queries and the like.
+To enable it in development, set an `ENABLE_BULLET` environment variable to `true`.
+Then you can tail `log/bullet.log`.

 ## Testing with capybara